Adolphe Pierre Leleux

 Adolphe Pierre Leleux (15 November 1812, in Paris – 27 July 1891) was a French painter and illustrator.
 His brother Armand Leleux was also a painter.

 Biography

-Adolphe Pierre Leleux was self-taught and exhibited work at the Paris Salon from 1835 onwards.
+Adolphe Leleux was self-taught, and exhibited work at the Paris Salon from 1835 onwards.
 Although he decided to concentrate on painting after 1837, he did study engraving in the studio of Alexandre Vincent Sixdeniers.
-It was in 1838 that he discovered Brittany and painted many genre paintings inspired by the Breton countryside.
+It was in 1838 that he discovered Brittany, and painted many genre paintings inspired by the Breton countryside.
 He was given the nickname "Leleux le Breton".